lllSniperlyfelll/NodeUtils/README.md

 # NodeUtils
-node package for string utilities functions.
+node package for commonly used utilities functions.